wikid24/ffxiv_mmd_tools_helper/README.md

 Your rigid bodies should now be configured.
 You can always change the settings later using the 'Bulk Apply'/'Bone Chain'/'All Bone Chain' options in the FFXIV MMD Tools Rigid Bodies panel.

+#### Part 4: Create the joints between the rigid bodies and configure the joint parameters

 Next we will create joints between the rigid bodies.
 With the rigid bodies selected, go to the Joints panel and select Create: **From Selected Rigid Bodies**.

 ** Insert image of the rigid bodies used **